Pierre Aubry

 Pierre Aubry (born April 15, 1960) is a Canadian former professional ice hockey left winger who played five seasons in the National Hockey League for the Quebec Nordiques and Detroit Red Wings from 1980–81 to 1984–85.

+Career

 Aubry played 202 career NHL games, scoring twenty four goals and twenty-six assists for fifty points.
 He also played twenty career playoff games, scoring one goal and one assist.

-Family
+After leaving the NHL, Aubry played with the Adirondack Red Wings.

+Personal life

 Aubry's son, Louis-Marc (born 1991), was selected by the Detroit Red Wings in the third round of the 2010 NHL Entry Draft.
-Louis-Marc is played in the Deutsche Eishockey Liga.
+Louis-Marc also played in the Deutsche Eishockey Liga.